Russwater RPG Ruleset

 A simple ruleset for an RPG with less crunch

-This is a simple ruleset to play a simpler, more narrative version of popular roleplaying games compatible with d20 TTRPG systems including Dungeons & Dragons 5e, 3.5e, Pathfinder 1e / 2e and in particular the Young Adventurer Guide Collection of books.
+This is a simple ruleset to play a simpler, more narrative version of popular roleplaying games compatible with d20 TTRPG systems including Dungeons & Dragons 5e, 3.5e, Pathfinder 1e / 2e or the Young Adventurer Guide Collection of books.

 https://www.penguinrandomhouse.com/series/EJB/dungeons-and-dragons-young-adventurers-guides/